femrek/flutter_network_layer/flutter_network_layer_core/README.md

 }
 ```

 - Create your own response models like that.
-These models are specific to api response so they need to be implemented
+These models are specific to api response, so they need to be implemented
   in product level.

 ```dart